Handywrite System Summary

 drawl

 (This is a minor vowel very close to the "short o" in Don.
 In practice this vowel sound can be represented by the symbol without confusion.
-So "all" or "awl" could be written or and
+So "all" or "awl" could be written

 so forth, but if you need to distinguish between "dawn" and "Don" or